lemerleau/aRNAque/README.md

-# aRNAque (simple but efficient): A simple evolutionary program for and efficient RNA design.
+# aRNAque (simple but efficient): An evolutionary algorithm for inverse RNA folding inspired by Lévy flights.
 <!--(@Author: [Nono Saha Cyrille Merleau](#) and [Matteo Smerlak](#) )-->

 For a given target structure in a dot-bracket representation, the tool allows to generate good quality (low ED and MFE) RNA sequences with the corresponding strucure close to the input target.
 The method relies on local mutations of nucleotide and base pairs independently with respect to some probabilities: P_N and P_C.
 More details about the choice of P_N and P_C is provide the SI of our paper.